Moderate deviations for stabilizing functionals in geometric probability: Applications

 The following prototypical random sequential packing/adsorption (RSA) model arises in diverse disciplines, including physical, chemical, and biological processes.
 See \cite{PY2} for a discussion of the many applications, the many references, and also a discussion of previous mathematical analysis.
 In one dimension, this model is often referred to as the R\'enyi car parking model \cite{Re}.

-Consider a point configuration $\X$ and to each $x \in \X$ attach a unit ball centered at $x.$ Moreover, to all points in $\X$ attach i.i.d. uniform time marks taking values in some finite time interval $[0,T],\; T > 0.$ This establishes a {\it chronological} order on the points of $\X.$ Declare the first point in this ordering {\it accepted} and proceed recursively, each time accepting the consecutive point if the ball it carries does not overlap the previously accepted (packed) balls and rejecting it otherwise.
-The functional $\xi(x,\X)$ is defined to be $1$ if the ball centered at $x$ has been accepted and $0$ otherwise.
+Consider a finite set $\X \subset \R^d$ and to each $x \in \X$ attach a ball with some fixed diameter $ \rho $ centered at $x$.
+Moreover, to all points in $\X$ attach i.i.d.\ uniform time marks taking values in some finite time interval, say, $ [0,1] $.
+This establishes a \emph{chronological} order on the points of $\X$.
+As usual, denote by $ \marked{\X} $ the configuration of points of $ \X $ along with their time marks.
+Declare the first point in the chronological ordering \emph{accepted} and proceed recursively, each time accepting the next point if the ball it carries does not overlap the previously accepted (packed) balls and rejecting it otherwise.
+The functional $\xi(\marked{x},\marked{\X})$ is defined to be $1$ if the ball centered at $x$ has been accepted and $0$ otherwise.
 This defines the prototypical random sequential packing/adsorption (RSA) process.

-It is known that the so-defined packing functional $\xi$ is strongly exponentially stabilizing, see \cite{PY2}.
-The boundedness of $\xi$ follows by its definition.
-Consequently, $\xi$ satisfies the conditions and hence also the conclusions of Theorems~\ref{probabilities}, \ref{MDPTWI} and \ref{MDPmeasure}.